 People have different peculiarities and weaknesses that are appealing to some but irritating to others.
 Therefore, if something is unique, does that mean it is not normal?
 Well, the word normal is perhaps one of the most subjective words in the dictionary.
 It’s because what’s normal to one culture can be strange to another.
 Same as what’s normal at age 5 can be considered very abnormal at age 30.

 The term “mental illness” can be scary for some people.
 Unfortunately, there is a type of stigma associated with it.
 But did you know that mental illness is very common?
 In fact, nearly a fifth of the population has some form of mental disorder, such as depression, anxiety, or bipolar disorder.
 There are also many causes of these issues, including stress and chemical imbalances.
-The best way to address these issues is to have an open mind and seek help and treatment.
+The best way to address these issues is to have an open mind and seek psychological treatments for depression.

 However, a lot of people who have mental health problems usually do not seek help because they do not have enough money, or they think that consulting a psychiatrist is expensive.
 If you want to know how much it costs, you can visit BetterHelp.com to learn more.
 Other reasons can be being embarrassed, while some are not sure who to see.
 However, now it is possible to see Mind Doctor online so nobody will know about it unless you tell them yourself.
 With this, it is very important to recognize when someone may need help.
 How?
 Well, there are a number of signs that a psychiatric evaluation might be a good idea.
 Here are some of them:

 1. If a person is having a very difficult time coping in general or functioning in his or her day to day life